Drum memory: History

 Tauschek's original drum memory (1932) had a capacity of about 500,000 bits (62.5 kilobytes).

 One of the earliest functioning computers to employ drum memory was the Atanasoff–Berry computer (1942).
 It stored 3,000 bits; however, it employed capacitance rather than magnetism to store the information.
 The outer surface of the drum was lined with electrical contacts leading to capacitors contained within.

-Magnetic drums were developed for the U.S. Navy during World War II with the work continuing at Engineering Research Associates (ERA) in 1946 and 1947.
+Magnetic drums were developed for the U.S. Navy by Engineering Research Associates (ERA) in 1946 and 1947.
 An experimental ERA study was completed and reported to the Navy on June 19, 1947.
 Other early drum storage device development occurred at Birkbeck College (University of London), Harvard University, IBM and the University of Manchester.
-An ERA drum was the internal memory for the ATLAS-I computer delivered to the U.S. Navy in October 1950 and later sold commercially as the ERA 1101 and UNIVAC_1101.
+An ERA drum was the internal memory for the ATLAS-I computer delivered to the U.S. Navy in October 1950 and later sold commercially as the ERA 1101 and UNIVAC 1101.
 Through mergers, ERA became a division of UNIVAC shipping the Series 1100 drum as a part of the UNIVAC File Computer in 1956; each drum stored 180,000 6-bit characters (135 kilobytes).

-The first mass-produced computer, the IBM 650, initially had up to 2,000 10-digit words, about 17.5 kilobytes, of drum memory (later doubled to 4,000 words, about 35 kilobytes, in the Model 4).
-As late as 1980, PDP-11/45 machines using magnetic core main memory and drums for swapping were still in use at many of the original UNIX sites.
+The first mass-produced computer, the IBM 650 (1954), initially had up to 2,000 10-digit words, about 17.5 kilobytes, of drum memory (later doubled to 4,000 words, about 35 kilobytes, in the Model 4).

-In BSD Unix and its descendants, /dev/drum was the name of the default virtual memory (swap) device, deriving from the use of drum secondary-storage devices as backup storage for pages in virtual memory.
+In BSD Unix and its descendants, /dev/drum was the name of the default virtual memory (swap) device, deriving from the historical use of drum secondary-storage devices as backup storage for pages in virtual memory.

 Magnetic drum memory units were used in the Minuteman ICBM launch control centers from the beginning in the early 1960s until the REACT upgrades in the mid-1990s.